US-Ukraine “Working Group” Initiative

 Over time (starting in 2010), the anticipated Summit evolved a new and somewhat different task: to provide a yearly “six subject report card” on Ukraine’s “progress/regress with regard to robust democratic politics, developed market economics, ever greater general security, ever greater energy security, viable social cohesion and an established (yet tolerant) national identity”; its recalibrated goal was “to take accurate measure” of the status of the US-Ukrainian relations going forward.
 The step was taken because of repeated reports that the prevailing Ukrainian political leadership headed by Viktor Yanukovych was ‘backsliding’ in several of the outlined categories (the last two categories—viable social cohesion and established national identity—were, in fact, added to monitor any indication of ‘critical internal or external erosion of UA sovereignty’).

-The said events also confirmed that an ‘annual situational update assessment’ on Ukraine would be necessary even after the ‘backsliding’ UA leadership had been removed by the Euro Maidan’s ‘Revolution of Dignity’ and replaced by a political class committed to internal reform plus (renewed efforts at) integration into the Euro-Atlantic Community.
-Given the emerging persistence of Russia’s ‘stealth intrusion’ into Ukraine (indicating that RU might not relent for a long time) in 2014, a regular monitoring of the condition of the Ukrainian state was a ‘must do’
+The said events also confirmed that an ‘annual situational update assessment’ on Ukraine would be necessary even after the ‘backsliding’ UA leadership had been removed by the Euro Maidan’s ‘Revolution of Dignity’ and replaced by a political class committed to internal reform as well as (renewed efforts at) integration into the Euro-Atlantic Community.
+Given Russia’s ‘stealth intrusion’ into Ukraine starting in 2014 and eventually Russia’s full scale invasion in 2022 (leaving no doubt about RU’s long term disruptive intentions vis a vis Ukraine), a regular monitoring of the condition of the Ukrainian state was a ‘must do’ proposition.

-proposition.
-Ukraine’s new political forces confirmed the premise by having Prime Minister Groysman and Rada Speaker Parubiy present at the 2016 gathering, with Acting Minister of Health Suprun in 2017, Rada Budgetary Committee Sub-Chair Oleh Medunytsya and Rada Committee Sub-Chair Oleksiy Skrypnyk in 2018, Rada Foreign Affairs Chair Hanna Hopko as well as Rada National Security Committee Sub Chair Andrij Levus in 2019, Fmr.
-Vice Prime of Euro-Integration Ivanna Klympush-Tsintsadze in 2020, Rada Speaker Dmytro Razumkov in 2021 and (with the coming of Russia real’s intrusion) Deputy Minister Volodymyr Havrylov in 2022, all doing highly praised followups.
+Ukraine’s post Euro-Maidan political forces confirmed the premise by having the likes of Prime Minister Groysman and Rada Speaker Parubiy present at the 2016 gathering, with Acting Minister of Health Suprun in Rada, Budgetary Committee Sub-Chair Oleh Medunytsya and Rada Committee Sub-Chair Oleksiy Skrypnyk, Rada Foreign Affairs Chair Hanna Hopko, Rada National Security Committee Sub Chair Andrij Levus in Fmr.
+Vice Prime of Euro-Integration Ivanna Klympush-Tsintsadze, Rada Speaker Dmytro Razumkov, and National Security & Defense Secretary Danilov, Deputy Defense Minister Volodymyr Havrylov (2017-2025) all doing highly praised follow ups.